cc-ats/exc_absorption/README.md

 ## Acknowledgments
 This material is based on work supported by National Science Foundation under NSF OAC-2311442.
 YS and PH were supported by NSF grant OAC-2311442 for part of this study, specifically the code development for modeling exciton absorption spectra.

+## Contributing

+* New features, bug fixes, documentation, tutorial examples, code testing is welcome in the developer community!

+  - If you find any bugs please form a [bug report/issue](https://github.com/cc-ats/exc_absorption/issues).
+  - If you have a fix please consider adding a [pull request](https://github.com/cc-ats/exc_absorption/pulls)